zsavajji/gmap-vue/packages/documentation/docs/guide/circle.md

 This component helps you to create a circle on Google Maps API.

-For more information read the Google Maps documentations for [circles](https://developers.google.com/maps/documentation/javascript/examples/circle-simple#maps_circle_simple-javascript).
+For more information read the Google Maps documentation for [circles](https://developers.google.com/maps/documentation/javascript/examples/circle-simple#maps_circle_simple-javascript).

 It is exported with the name `GmapCircle`.